INSTANT VIEW-Analyst comments after Russian forces invade Ukraine | Headlines

 "This puts central banks in a really tricky situation.
 A March hike from the Fed is being priced out (and) the number of Fed hikes this year being lowered because ...it feels like it's the wrong time to start taking liquidity out of markets.
 "Central banks may have to look through an inflation spike though that means ultimately rate hikes could become substantially bigger.
 I'd say medium term inflation risks have increased substantially...

-"Our view was 25 bps hike in the U.S. in March and the probability of that is definitely lower" FREDERIK DUCROZET, STRATEGIST AT PICTET
+"Our view was 25 bps hike in the U.S. in March and the probability of that is definitely lower" JOHN GOLDIE, FX DEALER AT ARGENTEX

+"We are now seeing a concerted move into the dollar...
+"Clearly, many didn't listen to ...Putin's speech the other day and wrote them off as ramblings of an egotist.
+That blinkered thinking has now given way to a real concern of how bad does this get."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)